 Sleet hails from the Minneapolis-St. Paul area.
 We love language and the written word, and we welcome both the beautiful and anti-beautiful.

 In another life, Susan cleaned funeral homes and vacuumed around the dead.
 An unspoken element of respect existed within that job; as the intimate invitation into people's lives is never taken lightly.
-Susan's work has appeared in The Sun Magazine, Simply Haiku, elimae, .Cent Magazine, Rain Taxi Review of Books and the Water~Stone Review.
+Susan's work has appeared in The Sun Magazine, Simply Haiku, elimae, .Cent Magazine, Rain Taxi Review of Books and Water~Stone Review.
 Her paintings have shown in the New England Review, Catamaran Literary Reader and Mud Season.
-Currently in the works is The Pond (Green Writers Press 2019), a book of painted poetry done in collaboration with writer Richard Jarrette.
+The Pond (Green Writers Press 2019), a book of painted poetry done in collaboration with writer Richard Jarrette.

 The Sleet Team – your work is safe with us.